07th-mod/higurashi-assembly/README.md

 ### Using msbuild (Windows or Linux with Mono installed)

-* On Windows, you will need to open a develop this may require a developer command prompt (type in your search bar after VS is installed) to be able to run `msbuild`
+* On Windows, you will need to open a Developer Command Prompt to be able to run `msbuild`
+    * Try typing `Developer Command Prompt` in your search bar after VS is installed to find it
 * Use `msbuild` to build a debug DLL
 * Use `msbuild /p:Configuration=Release` to build a release DLL
 * The resulting `Assembly-CSharp.dll` will be located at `bin/Debug/Assembly-CSharp.dll` or `bin/Release/Assembly-CSharp.dll`